by Dr Louise Santhanam, General Practitioner

 WABA recommends that the value of each extra day of breastfeeding for the health of mother and child be highlighted to mothers, families, communities and the wider society and that healthcare providers should seek to ensure this8.

-NHS Choices: Benefits of Breastfeeding Includes the NHS recommendation regarding breastfeeding.
+The NHS Website: Benefits of Breastfeeding Includes the NHS recommendation regarding breastfeeding.

 World Alliance for Breastfeeding Action (WABA): Protecting, Promoting and Supporting Continued Breastfeeding from 6-24+ Months- Issues, Politics, Policies & Action (October 2008) Details the importance of continued breastfeeding beyond 6 months including ongoing nutritional value, immune-protective factors, maternal breast cancer risk reduction and secure infant attachment.